 Washing once isn’t enough if you want clear skin.
 This study showed that people who wash their face twice per day saw the least amount of pimples.
 Start your day by washing your face – it’s a great way to wake up!
 And washing your face at night is a great way to wind down as well.
 If you really can’t wash twice a day, PLEASE make sure you wash your face at the end of the day.
 This will remove makeup, dirt and pollution that piles up on your skin throughout the day.
 And I’d recommend using a washcloth to help remove impurities more than rinsing alone.
 So find a routine you like and will do even when you are tired!
 (Here’s my routine and the cleanser I use!)

-Be sure to use a cleanser that won’t strip your face entirely of its natural oils.
+Be sure to use a cleanser that won’t strip your face entirely of its natural oils (especially if you have dry skin).
 Those oils are necessary for balancing your skin, which helps lessen breakouts.
 Even if you have oily skin, you don’t want to strip it completely.

 2. Cut Down on Sugar